Welcome

 4k-UHD/Movie Review: Iron Man 3

-Iron Man 3 gets unfairly (in my opinion) shit on as being one of the worst MCU movies.
+The movie gets unfairly (in my opinion) shit on as being one of the worst MCU movies.
 While I do not believe that it is as good as the original Iron Man, Avengers, Thor, or Captain America, it is definitely on par with (or even better than) movies like Iron Man 2 and Hulk (which are also not as bad as they are made out to be).
 It is a one-off story set after the events of The Avengers.
 Tony is suffering from a form of PTSD and freaked out about what he thinks is coming and what they will be up against.
-It does, partly, foreshadow the decisions that lead to Ultron a couple of movies down the line.
+It does partly foreshadow the decisions that lead to Ultron a couple of movies down the line.

 For those who get the 4k UHD Blu-Ray, there are two discs.
 The UHD disc just has the movie itself, and the regular Blu-Ray has all the extras.
 The extras include a commentary track on the movie by the director Shane Black and the writer Drew Pearce, a 15-minute Agent Carter one-shot (basically a short movie) that shows how Peggy Carter (Hailey Atwell) becomes the director of SHIELD, 16-minutes of deleted scenes, a short gag reel, and a couple of making-of featurettes.
 So, not a ton, but what was included is good.